gagigante/gagigante/README.md

 - 🤔 I’m looking for a Full Stack job (Node, React, React Native)

-- :blue_book: look what I have been studying and what am I currently doing easily [here](https://www.notion.so/Github-repositories-39ea2a741cdc4ead8ab0a8cb30e7520e)
+- :blue_book: look what I have been studying and what am I currently doing [here](https://www.notion.so/Github-repositories-39ea2a741cdc4ead8ab0a8cb30e7520e)

 [Visit my website!](https://www.ggportfolio.com.br)